New Forest WW2 U.S.A.A.F. Medal of Honor.

 I thought you might like details of this memorial service to this forgotten hero.

-If you are visiting or staying in the New Forest you might like to visit on the day?
+If you are visiting or staying in the New Forest you might like to visit the memorial yourself?

 The following details have been taken from a press release from The Friends of the New Forest Airfields.